ninjendo/RAVe/README.md

 ## How to Run:
 1) install application using maven
+2) Make sure that your IDE has the resource and src folder set correctly
-2) Run the cache server first.
+3) Run the cache server first.
 Open rave-cache and run com.ninjendo.rave.cache.CacheServerApplication.java
-3) Run the main application: com.ninjendo.rave.RaveApplication.java
+4) Run the main application: com.ninjendo.rave.RaveApplication.java
 - the main app will connect to the cache server and run the scheduler.
 The scheduler (com.ninjendo.rave.service.ZillowService@downloadHudLeads) will download the list of properties from hudhomestore.com, retrieve the property details from zillow.com, then save it in the cache.